AstroVPK/kali/README.md

 You will need to have Anaconda Python, the Intel C++ Compiler XE, Intel MKL, NLOpt, `cython` , the `future` package, `py.test`, `cffi` (optional), & Brandon Kelly's `carma_pack` (optional) installed.
-At the moment, Anaconda Python, Intel C++ Compiler XE, Intel MKL, `cython` & NLOpt are required though the plan is to eventually allow the use of g++ etc...
+At the moment, Anaconda Python, the Intel C++ Compiler XE, Intel MKL, `cython` & NLOpt are required though the plan is to eventually allow the use of `g++` etc...
 Brandon Kelly's `carma_pack` is not required but is recommended. `cffi` is only required if you wish to use the older deprecated `cffi` interface to the `c++` code.

 1. Anaconda Python